 17. Try a Travel Cable Organizer Bag

 Here’s a great travel cord organizer that holds a phone, charging cable, ear buds, laptop accessories and portable chargers in one waterproof bag.
-Super easy to stick in a purse, briefcase or carry-on bag:
+Super easy to stick in a purse, briefcase or carry-on bag and maintain easy access to your essentials:

 For something a bit more posh, how about leather cable straps?
 This option comes in a set of 20 (10 long and 10 short):

 This is a versatile solution!
 This 5-pack of silicone, magnetic cable organizers can be used for cables and power cords as well as a magnetic clip for virtually anything you can think of!

 I like the fun, bright colors (you can assign a color to each member of the household).